achinthagunasekara/MathematicalExpressions/README.md

 This is a smiple Java library that can be used to solve mathematical expressions.
 You can input your mathematical expressions as a string variable and this library convert them to mathematical expressions and solves them.

+For bad expressions that can't be solved, the library will throw

+src.com.achinthagunasekara.mathematical.

 ##Import the library into your Java application

 ```Java